 These snappy sesame crisps have the sweetness of a cookie and the crunch of a cracker, making them the perfect anytime snack.

 These perfectly sweet, snappy crisps are the epitome of a Chinese cookie.
 Plenty crunchy, full of seeds, and just sweet enough.
 The sesame crisp is similar to a tuile cookie, or the base batter of a fortune cookie.
 (This is the closest we’re going to get to a fortune cookie.)
 You’ll find stacks and stacks of sesame cookies in Chinese bakeries.
 My cookies are essentially half sesame seeds, so if you aren’t a fan of sesame, skip this recipe.
+[Editors note: Conversely if you are a fan of sesame, you’ll also love these chocolate sesame balls.]

 The seeds are suspended in a thin batter of sugar, flour, butter, egg whites, and a hint of vanilla.
 It’s not a typical cookie-dough consistency; the desired “dough” texture is more like thick pancake batter.
 The melted butter helps the cookies spread into thin wafers.
 And the granulated sugar gives them their extra-crispy texture and essential snap!—Kristina Cho